 Sun-dried Black Tea (Shaihong) Pressed into a 200g Cake

-In contrast to mainstream black teas that are dried in an oven, Shaihong leaves are simply dried under the sun.
+In contrast to mainstream black teas that are oven-dried, Shaihong leaves are simply left under the sun to dry.
 A natural process that results in a mellow black tea with raisin-like sweetness and velvety consistency.
 A unique black tea with Pu'er-like qualities.

 Just like a fine wine, this tea also gains complexity and value with age.
 A must try for wine connoisseurs, especially those who enjoy silky red wines like Shiraz and Cabernet Sauvignon.